-BOP IS AN ECOSYSTEM RESTORATION AND EDUCATION PROJECT aimed at restoring one billion live oysters to New York Harbor and engaging hundreds of thousands of school children through restoration based STEM education programs.
+BOP, an initiative of the New York Harbor Foundation, is an ecosystem restoration and education project aimed at restoring one billion live oysters to New York Harbor and engaging hundreds of thousands of school children through restoration based STEM education programs.
 Students at New York Harbor School have been growing and restoring oysters in New York Harbor for the last six years.
 They have learned to SCUBA dive safely, raise oyster larvae, operate and maintain vessels, build and operate commercial-scaled oyster nurseries, design underwater monitoring equipment and conduct long-term authentic research projects all in the murky, contaminated, fast moving waters of one of the busiest ports in the country.
-Together and with the help of many partners these students have restored over eleven million oysters.
-Thirty-six public schools have partnered with the project to provide authentic, place-based science and math lessons through the lens of oyster restoration.
+Together and with the help of many partners these students have restored over nineteen million oysters.
+Fifty-four schools have partnered with the project to provide authentic, place-based science and math lessons through the lens of oyster restoration.
 Each year, thousands of students participate in these learning opportunities.

 Oysters were the keystone species and original ecosystem engineers of New York Harbor.
 Oyster reefs once covered more than 220,000 acres of the Hudson River estuary.
 They provided valuable ecosystem services to the region by filtering water, providing habitat for other marine species and attenuating wave energy.
 Today, oysters are functionally extinct in the Harbor as a result of overharvesting, dredging and pollution.
 The absence of oysters has impaired our estuary’s ability to clean the water and absorb excess nitrogen; the loss of reefs has reduced protective habitat, destabilized the sea floor and left our shoreline vulnerable to destructive wave action.
 The Billion Oyster Project aims to reverse these effects by bringing oysters and their reef habitat back to New York Harbor.
 Restoring oysters and reefs will, over time, restore the local marine ecosystem’s natural mechanisms for maintaining itself, resulting in cleaner water and greater biodiversity.
 Moreover, engaging students and the general public in this work will build a culture of stewardship and a more robust understanding and appreciation of the Harbor for future generations.